-When you are feeding your ball python live mice, you first need to determine the correct size for your ball python to be able to eat.
+When you are feeding your ball python live mice, you first need to determine the correct size for your ball python to eat.

-The size of the food is important, or you could cause some problems for your ball python.
+The size of the food is essential, or you could cause some problems for your ball python.

-If the food is too large, you run the risk of having your ball python regurgitate the mouse.
+If the food is too large, you risk having your ball python regurgitate the mouse.

-This is a painful process for ball pythons and can cause some internal issues.
+This is a painful process for ball pythons and can cause internal issues.